Why life is hot: Results

 \subsection{Example (1): actin treadmilling}

-To estimate the magnitude of entropy production, Eq.~\eqref{eq:entropy}, for actual biochemistry, consider first actin treadmilling, which has evolved to optimise strongly-peaked length distributions of the actin filaments in cytoskeletons to enable their proper functioning~\cite{neuhaus1983treadmilling,hadjivasiliou2023selection, erlenkamper2013treadmilling,Xin2009,pantaloni2001mechanism, Kruse2023}).
-The mechanism by which the polydispersity is reduced is the following: Equilibrium attachment and detachment of molecules at the ends of a chain always leads to a Poissonian length distribution, irrespective of how many different species there are and whether the ends of the chain are equal or not.
-To change the shape of the length distribution, one needs to add a strongly driven cycle such as the one depicted in fig.~\ref{fig:network}.
-In the case of actin, this happens via the hydrolysis of bound F-actin subunits (which correspond to species $E$).
-First, G-actin momomers are activated by binding to ATP.
-Activated monomers are then added to the `barbed' end of a filament ($E \rightleftharpoons EA$).
-While they are part of the filament they are hydrolyzed ($EA \rightleftharpoons ED$), and finally they drop off at the `pointed' end ($ED \rightleftharpoons E$).
-As the hydrolysis step is strongly irreversible, the system enters a NESS known as `treadmilling', in which the length distribution is much narrower than it would be in equilibrium~\cite{erlenkamper2013treadmilling}.
+To estimate the magnitude of heat dissipation, Eq.~\eqref{eq:heatfinal}, for actual biochemistry, we consider first actin treadmilling (Fig.~\ref{fig:Actin}) \cite{neuhaus1983treadmilling,hadjivasiliou2023selection, erlenkamper2013treadmilling,Xin2009,pantaloni2001mechanism}.
+The chain of bound F-actin subunits corresponds to species E. First, G-actin momomers are activated by binding to ATP (yellow spheres in Fig.~\ref{fig:Actin}).
+Activated monomers are then added to the `barbed' end of the filament ($\ce{E}\rightleftharpoons\ce{ET}$).
+While they are part of the filament they are hydrolyzed ($\ce{ET}\rightleftharpoons\ce{ED}$), and finally they drop off at the `pointed' end ($\ce{ED}\rightleftharpoons\ce{E}$).
+As the hydrolysis step is strongly irreversible, the system enters the NESS known as `treadmilling' \cite{erlenkamper2013treadmilling}.

 Steady state fluxes in this process are on the order of $10$ subunits per second added to/removed from a filament \cite{carlier1997control,Xin2009,carlier1998control}.
 Hence we expect the heat production rate of a single actin filament to be of the order